Place

 - There is a busy road network within the borough and air quality is a health risk for all, especially children and those with underlying health conditions.
 Two thirds of the borough does not meet World Health Organisation guidelines for levels of particulate matter.
 Find out what the council is doing on air quality.

-- There are 18,430 social rented households (28 per cent), largely in the five wards in North Kensington, Chelsea Riverside and in Brompton and Hans Town.
+- There are 18,430 social rented households (28%).
+These are mostly concentrated in Golborne, Dalgarno, Notting Dale, St. Helen’s, Colville, Chelsea Riverside and in Brompton and Hans Town.

 - The life expectancy for someone sleeping on the streets is 30-40 years less than average.
 Street homelessness is relatively low in the borough.
 However, 429 people are also being supported by the council in homelessness accommodation.